Fast-growing Bolt goes from data blind to data driven with Zendesk

 CEO Markus Villig was a fresh-faced 19-year-old when he established Bolt in his hometown of Tallinn, Estonia in 2013.
 With a goal of making urban transportation easier, faster, and more affordable he developed a mobile application that allows people to request a taxi or private driver from their smartphones.

 Far from a teenager’s pipe dream, Villig’s idea was ignited by a $175+ million investment from Daimler, Didi Chuxing, and others in 2018, leading to a billion-dollar valuation for the company.

 The company recently rebranded as Bolt and now operates in more than 30 countries and 100 cities in Europe, Africa, West Asia, Central America, and Australia.
 Since the very beginning, the company has operated in hyper-growth mode, and now Bolt serves 25 million customers globally.

-The company’s current objectives include maintaining its growth trajectory, revolutionizing transportation globally, and becoming the No.1 ride-hailing app in Europe and Africa.
+The company’s current objectives include maintaining its growth trajectory, revolutionising transportation globally, and becoming the No.1 ride-hailing app in Europe and Africa.

 From data-blind to data driven

 It’s been a wild ride filled with high speeds, blind corners, and turbo-charged success for Bolt, the international ride-hailing company.
-Since joining the organization within six months of each other in 2017, Fred Gehrke, head of customer support, and Toby Humphrey, product manager for customer support, have worked hand in hand to do a little revolutionizing of their own.
+Since joining the organisation within six months of each other in 2017, Fred Gehrke, head of customer support, and Toby Humphrey, product manager for customer support, have worked hand in hand to do a little revolutionising of their own.